 Spanning the border between Minnesota and Wisconsin, the St. Croix River is one of the nation’s first federally designated Wild and Scenic Rivers.
 It is also home to a diverse abundance of native flora and fauna that rivals any other location within the greater Upper Mississippi River Basin.
-The Minnesota Land Trust and the St. Croix River Association are looking for willing landowners to participate in the St.
+The Minnesota Land Trust and the Wild Rivers Conservancy are looking for willing landowners to participate in the St.

 Croix Watershed Protection Program, a conservation initiative to permanently protect high quality habitat complexes in Minnesota.

 This page will help you decide if this program is right for you.
 Below is information about the program, conservation easements, project selection criteria, and an application.